Giangiui/dagonstar/docs/documentation.md

 2025-01-16 10:27:11,590 root         INFO     Workflow 'English-Writers' completed in 30.706148386001587 seconds ---
 ```

-> WF2-pow.py ending status
+> WF2-pow.py end status

 ## Connection

-Dagonstar gives the ability to perform tasks on a remote machine using different technologies.
+DAGonStar gives the ability to perform tasks on a remote machine using different technologies.

-//

 ### SSH

-//
+DAGonStar allows you to perform tasks via SSH, using remote machines to execute and complete tasks.

 #### Pre-configuration